 Since thinking about this outburst I’ve realized a good thing for me to do is to breathe.
 Take a moment and, even if both kids are screaming and throwing things and pulling at you, just stop, close your eyes and breathe.
 Sometimes I’ll even lock myself in the bathroom or my bedroom for a second.
 Knowing my kids, I can trust them to not get into any trouble during those 30 seconds, but judge this move according to your own kids.

 This is a major part of parenting for me.
 If the kitchen sink is overflowing with dishes, laugh it off and turn on some dance music.
 If your 18-month-old drew with eyeliner all over her face, laugh about it and grab a warm wash cloth and your camera.
 If your 3-year-old just through his giant, stuffed elephant in your face at two in the morning and then continued to crawl in your bed and ask to play with you, have a good giggle and make him a bed on the ground.
-Seriously though, if you want to be a happier, less grumpy, less demanding mommy or daddy, try smiling.
-Happy people smile.
+Seriously though, if you want to be a happier, less grumpy, less demanding mommy or daddy, try smiling. go to link Happy people smile.
 Remember that.

 If you are overwhelmed and over booked, change something.
 Figure out what outside force is taking over your happy side and throw it in the trash.
 For me, I had too many projects going on.
 Blog posts, blog pictures, wedding videos, work videos, dishes, meal planning, grocery shopping, church callings.
 So many things are pulling at us!
 It’s no wonder we get grumpy some times.
 We’re human!!
 But if you are starting to crack, take a step back and work it out.
 I realized it was my projects that were piling up, so I made a calendar and a plan for how and when I was to work on each one and when I was going to set everything aside and play with my kids.
 I felt a lot better.